catsocks/webext-copy-title-url/README.md

 # Firefox/Chrome extension: Copy page title (or selection) and URL to clipboard via context menu

-This Firefox/Chrome extension adds an item to the context menu which allows you to __copy the title and the url__ of the current page to clipboard.
-If any __text is selected on the page__, the selected text is copied instead of the title of the page (the URL is always included).
+This Firefox and Chrome extension adds two options to the context menu which allows you to copy the title and the URL of the current page to the clipboard, and a text selection and the URL, if there is text selected on the page.

 This is useful when emailing/sharing links or collecting citations/quotes from the web.

-It should serve as a basic replacement for the fantastic ["QuoteURLText" extension](https://addons.mozilla.org/en-US/firefox/addon/quoteurltext/) by Jay Palat, which had more functionality but is no longer supported by Firefox.
+It should serve as a basic replacement for the fantastic [QuoteURLText](https://addons.mozilla.org/en-US/firefox/addon/quoteurltext/) extension by Jay Palat, which had more functionality but is no longer supported by Firefox.

 ## Requirements